multiprocessio/datastation-documentation/0.4.0/Data_Sources.md

 # With Server

-A data source can be definied as being proxied through an SSH tunnel by checking the **With Server** option.
+A data source can be defined as being proxied through an SSH tunnel by checking the **With Server** option.
 Once selected, you will be prompted to pick from one of the [SSH connections](./SSH_Connections.md) you set up previously.